 Researching residency programs and their visa policies properly will help Non-US IMGs conserve resources and increase chances of finding the right residency program.
 Keep in mind you don’t have to do this alone!
 Match A Resident’s Customized Lists have individualized visa filters to help Non-US IMGs find residency programs, no matter your visa needs.

 The path to success for Non-US International Medical Graduates (Non-US IMGs) may have more twists and turns than a US medical graduate (USMG), but there are tricks Non-US IMGs can incorporate into their residency application efforts to make a greater impact on their chances.

 Educate yourself.
 The residency application process comes with endless procedures and time sensitive activities.
 The more you learn about the overall residency process, the easier your journey will be and the less chance you have of missing something crucial.

 Get US Clinical Experience (USCE).
-USCE is defined as hands on work with patients in a US medical environment.
-Typically this takes the form of Externships, Clerkship, and any clinical rotations you complete in the US.
+USCE is defined as hands-on work with patients in a US medical environment.
+Typically this takes the form of Externships, Clerkships, and/or any clinical rotations you complete in the US.
 USCE can get you US-based Letters of Recommendation, and many programs require USCE.
 It is an incredible boost to your ERAS Application.

 Research Programs carefully and apply broadly.
 NRMP data supports that successful IMG candidates apply to, interview in, and rank 2-3 medical specialties.
 Pick your specialties realistically and research each program meticulously.
 Each program has a unique set of requirements, and you do not want to waste your time and money on incompatible program selections.